Posters & Demos

 Standalone Applications for Major Depressive Disorders: A Systematic Review

-Giovanna Gomes (Federal University of Bahia (UFBA), Brasil) et al.
+Giovanna Gomes (Federal University of Bahia (UFBA), Portugal) et al.

 Strengthening Digital Health Capacity in Low-Resource Settings: A Capacity-Building Proposal from Pakistan